SAP-samples/cloud-cap-hana-swapi/README.md

 SWAPI - the Star Wars API.
 This sample is based upon the sample at [swapi.dev](https://swapi.dev/) which in turn was based upon [swapi.co](https://swapi.dev/about).
 The original source can be found at [https://github.com/Juriy/swapi](https://github.com/Juriy/swapi).

 The original project was a data set and data model based in Python that exposed data from the Star Wars movies sourced originally from the community wiki: [Wookiepedia](https://starwars.fandom.com/wiki/Wookieepedia).
-It encompases data about the he People, Films, Species, Starships, Vehicles and Planets from Star Wars.
+It encompases data about the People, Films, Species, Starships, Vehicles and Planets from Star Wars.

 The projects described above have fallen out of maintenance but still offered the opporutunty for a fun yet challenging learning experience from a non-trivial data model.
 The many bi-directional, many-to-many relationships with the data provides a good basis for an SAP Cloud Application Programming Model and Fiori Draft UI sample.